Yaulendil/tengwar-rs/README.md

 | `)`, `]`, `”`, `„` |  ``   |

 The Pipe character (`|`) is also converted to ``, but it cannot be included in this table due to a technical limitation of the Markdown format.

+It may be important to note that the Tilde (`~`) is **not** converted, despite strongly resembling the punctuation character ``.
+This is because the Tilde represents a specific type of whitespace in LaTeX, and running within LaTeX is the motivating use case for the creation of this program.
+The Tilde is left alone so that it can safely pass through and be read by LaTeX.

 ---